 Many medicines for asthma, emphysema, and other respiratory diseases are already given by inhalation.
-In three other studies in our group (TB041, TB043 and TB044) we have also given BCG to volunteers by aerosol inhalation with no safety concerns.
+In three other studies in our group, TB041, TB043 and TB044 we have also given BCG to volunteers by aerosol inhalation with no safety concerns.

-Breathing in the aerosol of BCG in this study is not uncomfortable and takes about 5 minutes.
-During this procedure, you will be required to sit in a specially designed tent (See photo 1).
-This tent is designed to create negative pressure which minimises the exposure of BCG droplets to the environment during the procedure.
+Breathing in the aerosol of BCG in this study is not uncomfortable and takes about 5 minutes and you sit in a specially designed tent while you do it.
+(See photo 1)